MichaelPS95/Human-Genome-Sequencing-on-Computing-Clusters-Software-Experiments-and-Analysis/README.md

 Walk through of setting up software experiments

 # SET UP
 You can start an experiment using the profiles I have set up on CloudLab.
+Please make sure you are using hardware compatible with the software set up process, the list of hardware supported is found [here](https://github.com/MU-Data-Science/EVA/blob/master/Supported_Machines.txt).

 [Single-Site](https://www.cloudlab.us/show-profile.php?uuid=85de3eb8-e1d9-11ec-aacb-e4434b2381fc)